 HERSTORY

-Soul Dope Entertainment, a leading production company based in Columbus, Ohio.
+Qamil is a R&B/Soul Artist and the visionary CEO of Soul Dope Entertainment, a leading multi media production company based in Columbus, Ohio.
 She is the founder of The Ohio R&B Music Festival and Soul Dope Awards.
-She is the producer/host of The Soul Dope Show podcast and the curator host of the live performance series Soul Dope LIVE!
+She is the producer/host of The Soul Dope Show broadcasting live on 98.5FM every Wednesday at 1pm, which promotes the local music scene and Indie artists.
+She is also the producer of the live music series Soul Dope Sessions.

 Widely recognized as a true renaissance woman, she brings a dynamic blend of talent and leadership as a powerhouse vocalist, gifted songwriter, published author, creative director, producer, and charismatic host.
+Her work continues to elevate and amplify Indie art culture across the Midwest and beyond.

 Qamil was nominated for Best Female Vocalist at the 2014 and 2015 Ohio Hip Hop Awards.
 In 2017, Qamil starred in a stage production about the life of jazz legend Billie Holiday.
 In 2019, Qamil won the WTMH Music Award for Best Female Vocalist.

-In 2020, Qamil helped support artists during the pandemic by co-producing a telethon style live stream.
+In 2020, Qamil helped support artists during the pandemic by co-producing a telethon-style live stream.
 A lineup of artists shared their gifts live while viewers donated to show their support.
-She also created Black Artist Solidarity Day, a day long celebration to support Black Indie artists, which was featured on the local news station 10tv.
+She also created Black Artist Solidarity Day, a day-long celebration to support Black Indie artists, which was featured on the local news station 10TV.

 In 2023, she opened the doors of the Soul Dope Production Studio, a multi purpose creative space for artists to #getArtdone.